 We have been following the development of COVID-19 closely, and are monitoring recommendations from the CDC, CDA, and the Governor’s office to help keep our community healthy.

-We are offering Saturday and evening dental appointments in an effort to accommodate our patients as they try to readjust to normal routines and catch up on missed appointments.
+We are also offering Saturday and evening dental appointments in an effort to accommodate our patients as they try to readjust to normal routines and catch up on missed appointments.

 Added Precautions At Your Appointment